eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/quickstart.md

 ## How to start the runtime services?

-The runtime services (like _KUKSA Data Broker_ or _Vehicle Services_) are required to develop _Vehicle Apps_ and run integration tests.
+The runtime services (like _KUKSA Databroker_ or _Vehicle Services_) are required to develop _Vehicle Apps_ and run integration tests.

 Currently, the supported options to run these services is either [locally](/docs/tutorials/vehicle_app_runtime/local_runtime) or via the [Kanto runtime](/docs/tutorials/vehicle_app_runtime/kanto_runtime).